 Auckland Sexual Health Service aims to provide sexual health care that is client focused, culturally appropriate and of an excellent standard.
 We are a specialist service offering free and confidential sexual health care including:

 We have an appointment system.
 You can contact us via phone or via our online assessment form.

-If you want an appointment at any of our clinics in Auckland (Greenlane, Henderson, Glenfield or Mangere) please phone us on 0800 739 432 to speak to a nurse.
+If you want an appointment at any of our clinics in Auckland (Greenlane, New Lynn, Glenfield or Mangere) please phone us on 0800 739 432 to speak to a nurse.